waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ![Flow demo with poorly positioned buttons](screenshots/flowButtons.png)

-This navbar comment didn't come as a suprise, as the flow mockup is only meant to show flowing between pages.
+This navbar comment didn't come as a surprise, as the flow mockup is only meant to show flowing between pages.

 As these were the only criticisms - and I can only get quality end-user feedback once per week - I don't feel the need to make a version two of my UI Flow mockup.
 In line with the above feedback, I'll move on to developing the UI layout for each page of my site.